Markcial/choices/README.md

 -e, --error: The message displayed to the user when the selection is not valid.
 String.
 Default: `Invalid selection.
 Must be one of %(choices)!`

--x, --explicit: Switches between selection by index or explicitly by one of the literal choices sent, by default the selection is done by index.
-Boolean.
-Default: 0.
+--select-by-index: Switches between selection by index or explicitly by one of the literal choices sent, by default the selection is done by literal choice.
+Switch flag

 -d, --default: The default value if the user just presses enter without any value.
 String.
 Default: None.